 This small wooded and wet corner lot includes a 2889 square foot Town of Marion sewer easement in the northeast corner.

-Wooded lot down through marsh to Aucoot Cove.
-To be maintained as a wildlife habitat.
-Not open to the public as it is located on a private road.
+Features: Wooded lot down through marsh to Aucoot Cove.
+To be maintained as a wildlife habitat providing 2.63 acres of natural space.

 This parcel is a small coastal beach in developed area bought at a mortgage foreclosure auction.

-This property comes with a perpetual easement for a 5′ walkway for access across the neighboring lot which abuts Howland Marsh.
+Features: This property comes with a perpetual easement for a 5′ walkway for access across the neighboring lot which abuts Howland Marsh.
 It features a scenic viewscape and wildlife habitat.
+Just over one acre.

 Donated to SLT in 1991.